Lessons from Donald Trump on marketing and market research.

 By Luke Sklar and Amber Hudson

 Never in a million years did I think I’d be writing this post.
-But as the world continues to grapple with the insanity that is Donald Trump as President, we at EIM feel compelled to take a moment to reflect on how this debacle has put both marketing and market research under a microscope.
+But as the world continues to grapple with the incomprehensible Donald Trump as President, we at EIM feel compelled to take a moment to reflect on how this debacle has put both marketing and market research under a microscope.

 Be as it may, Trump is a brilliant marketer.
 He knows exactly who his target is, has a crystal clear message, is authentic and, most importantly, he appeals to the deeper emotions of a large swath of the American public, overriding any rational thought.
 We are, after all, emotional beings and there is no emotion more powerful than fear.

-Now, the pollsters and big data guys…how did they get it all wrong?!
+Now, the pollsters and big data people…how did they get it all wrong?!
 Well, we know all research has a bluntness to it.
 So there were a few things going on:

 - People don’t always tell the truth for fear of being judged